technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 2. Predictive analytics will provide the ability forecast cash flows based on customer payment history and sales orders.
 Contoso would like to fine-tune staff management to ensure optimal resource allocation according to customer payment predictions.
 The accounting staff will focus on high risk accounts to maximize payments.

-    Azure ML has the ability provide analytics capable of predicting future cash flow to satisfy Contoso creditors.
+    Azure ML can train and deploy model that can be used to predict future cash flow to satisfy Contoso creditors.
 An addition to predicting cash flow, ML can be used to determine the probability of poor paying customers.
 Power BI can leverage the ML models to produce reports the accounting staff needs to identify high-risk accounts.

 3. They would like to leverage Azure services to extend and innovate data collection and analysis.